 “A thorough knowledge of the Bible is worth more than a college education.” –Theodore Roosevelt

 Another Bible teacher and author I’ve followed for years is David Jeremiah.
-I just finished his encouraging book, Where Do We Go from Here?
-How Tomorrow’s Prophecies Foreshadow Today’s Problems, which illustrates how prophecies and wisdom from centuries ago still speak the truth today and point the way forward for tomorrow.
+His encouraging book, Where Do We Go from Here?
+How Tomorrow’s Prophecies Foreshadow Today’s Problems, illustrates how prophecies and wisdom from centuries ago still speak the truth today and point the way forward for tomorrow.
 I highlighted many passages in this book and loved these comments about the importance of the Bible:

 “Everything about the Bible is special.
 It's God's gift to the human race—bread for the soul, honey for the heart, nourishment for the nerves, and wisdom for the mind.
 Every syllable represents God's own thoughts conveyed through inspired human writers who recorded the infallible message for the world.
 In this way, the Lord gave us a Book containing everything we really need for life and eternity.”

-I’ll soon be reading Jeremiah’s newest book, The World of the End: How Jesus’ Prophecy Shapes our Future.
+I read Jeremiah’s next book as soon as it was available and highly recommend The World of the End: How Jesus’ Prophecy Shapes our Future.
 Of it, he says, “We may not be at the end of the world, but we are at the World of the End—a time when Bible prophecy is intersecting with our culture, technology, unhinged morality, and worldwide strife as never before.
 And at this point in our culture, we must boldly proclaim the Word.”

 Dr. Jeremiah has been teaching God’s Word and Bible prophecy for sixty years, and as a Bible prophecy student, I’ve read all his books on this topic.
 This one was prompted by Jesus’ prophesy in Matthew 24 on signs we would see as the end of the age approached.
 The book gives us a plan for how to live in an increasingly chaotic world as we await Christ’s return.
 For a video of the 9/11 TV interview with the author shortly before the book’s publication, click here to watch it on his website.